Einstein-Podolsky-Rosen correlations in spontaneous parametric down-conversion: Beyond the Gaussian approximation

-Einstein-Podolsky-Rosen (EPR) correlations in two-photon states generated by spontaneous parametric down-conversion (SPDC), first reported by Howell \textit{et al.} \cite{Howell2004} and by D'Angelo \textit{et al.} \cite{Dangelo2004}, have been studied along the last two decades \cite{Walborn2011,Edgar2012,Moreau2012,Moreau2014,Schneeloch2018,Chen2019,Srivastav2022,Bhattacharjee2022,Bhattacharjee2022b,Patil2023}.
-As a rule, these works either rely on gaussian models or do not present a theoretical model for the SPDC two-photon state in both momentum and position representations to fit experimental data.
-A detailed discussion of Gaussian approximations in SPDC can be found in ref. \cite{Gomez2012}, although in comparison with a simplified non Gaussian model, neglecting the crystal birefringence.
-Experimental conditions such as the pump laser beam focusing, the nonlinear crystal length and birefringence can affect EPR correlations in a way that is not explained by Gaussian models.
+Experimental conditions such as the pump laser beam focusing, the nonlinear crystal length, and birefringence can affect EPR correlations in a way that is not explained by previous models.
 In this work, we present a more precise theoretical model for the SPDC two-photon state in both position and momentum representations and show how well it fits experimental data.

+This paper is organized as follows.
+In Sec.
+II we explain the meaning of the Gaussian approximation in SPDC and present an accurate expression for the two-photon state generated by SPDC in both momentum and position representations without making use of that approximation.
+In Sec.
+III we describe EPR correlations in the two-photon states generated by SPDC and how they depend on experimental conditions.
+In Sec.
+IV we present an experiment where we measured EPR correlations in SPDC with eight different pump beam configurations, to validate our theoretical predictions.
+In Sec.
+V we present a brief discussion of the results and our conclusions.}